NATO Nuclear Planning Group: Background

-Development of the Nuclear Planning Group
+Development

-As United States officials began to see the inefficiencies in secrecy over nuclear information sharing in the early 1950s, they began initiatives for law, policy and system changes that broadened nuclear sharing capacity.
-The National Security Council developed the NSC 151/2 which included policy to share information on nuclear weapons with particular NATO Allies.
-Towards the end of 1953, President Eisenhower called for the increase in sharing of nuclear technology for civilian purposes during his speech “Atoms for Peace” addressing the United Nations.
-The speech directly led to changes made to the Atomic Energy Act 1946 This act was later known as the Atomic Energy Act of 1954 and eased restrictions on nuclear information sharing.
-The development of the US-NATO Information Agreement also allowed for even greater sharing of information.
+As US officials began to see the inefficiencies in secrecy over nuclear information sharing in the early 1950s, they began initiatives for law, policy and system changes that broadened nuclear sharing capacity.
+The National Security Council developed NSC 151/2 which included policy to share information on nuclear weapons with particular NATO members.
+Towards the end of 1953, President Eisenhower called for an increase in sharing of nuclear technology for civilian purposes during his speech "Atoms for Peace" addressing the United Nations.
+The speech directly led to changes to the Atomic Energy Act of 1946 This act was later known as the Atomic Energy Act of 1954 and eased restrictions on nuclear information sharing.
+The development of the US-NATO Information Agreement also allowed for greater sharing of information.

 In addition to these policy changes, even more initiatives were taken to advance nuclear sharing.
-After the end of the Eisenhower administration in 1961, the idea of the Multilateral Force (MLF) was proposed by United States officials which called for the sharing of nuclear hardware, that is, the sharing of nuclear weapons in military force that would be assigned to NATO and controlled by NATO nations.
+After the end of the Eisenhower administration in 1961, the idea of the Multilateral Force (MLF) was proposed by US officials which called for the sharing of nuclear weapons that would be assigned to NATO and controlled by NATO nations.
 The hope of this proposal was to combat the fear of shortfalls in medium-range ballistic missiles in Europe.
-Moreover, during this period, West Germany was greatly interested in the Alliance’s nuclear affairs and wanted to gain greater control of nuclear affairs, but other NATO Allies feared that West Germany’s complete control would antagonize European Allies and the USSR.
-The MLF would allow for nuclear weapons to be controlled by all NATO members and therefore solve this issue.
-Much of John F. Kennedy’s administration advocated for the MLF and by December 1962, the groundwork for the system was established.
-Despite the Kennedy’s administration advocacy for the MLF, this system was also met with much skepticism which eventually led to its decline.
-The French President, Charles de Gaulle, rejected the proposal of the idea in January 1963 as he felt that France would not benefit from depending on the United States to supply them with nuclear weapons nor relying on the United States to control nuclear weapons.
-In line with this, Britain also felt that it would not be beneficial to incur the extra cost of the new system for such insignificant benefits.
-Finally, West Germany’s chancellor, Konrad Adenauer also doubted the effectiveness of the MLF.
-With such opposition, the popularity and willingness to adopt the MLF measures declined.
+During this period, West Germany was interested in the alliance's nuclear affairs and wanted to gain greater influence, but other NATO members feared that West Germany's complete control of nuclear weapons would antagonize European nations and the Soviet Union.
+The MLF would have provided nuclear weapons jointly controlled by all NATO members, and addressing this issue.
+Much of John F. Kennedy's administration advocated for the MLF and by December 1962, the groundwork for the system was established.
+Despite the Kennedy administration's advocacy for the MLF, this system was also met with much skepticism.
+The French president, Charles de Gaulle, rejected the proposal of the idea in January 1963 as he felt that France would not benefit from depending on the United States to supply them with nuclear weapons nor relying on the United States to control nuclear weapons.
+Britain also felt that it would not be beneficial to incur the extra cost of the new system for such insignificant benefits.
+Finally, West Germany's chancellor, Konrad Adenauer also doubted the effectiveness of the MLF.
+With such opposition, the MLF was never adopted.